Anne T. and Robert M. Bass Center for Transformative Placemaking

-Launched in 2018, the Anne T. and Robert M. Bass Center for Transformative Placemaking inspires public, private, and civic sector leaders to make transformative place investments that generate widespread social and economic benefits.
-In collaboration with other national organizations like Project for Public Spaces and the National Main Street Center, the Bass Center documents and develops new approaches to creating economic districts within cities, towns, and regions that meet the evolving place needs of people and businesses.
+Launched in 2018, the Anne T. and Robert M. Bass Center for Transformative Placemaking aims to inspire public, private, and civic sector leaders to make place-based investments that generate widespread social and economic benefits.

 Over the past several decades, planners, community development groups, and other place-focused organizations have elevated the importance of density, proximity, and placemaking in fostering more economically, socially, and environmentally responsible development.
 For all their successes, however, those efforts have been constrained by policies and investment structures that are failing to leverage shifting demographic and economic trends to build broad-based community wealth.

 In response, the Bass Center is collaborating with a wide range of organizations to advance a new form of integrated practice for creating more connected, vibrant, and inclusive communities.
 To this end, transformative placemaking endeavors to: